Non-reciprocity of spin waves in magnetic nanotubes with helical equilibrium magnetization

-It is important to comment on the total SWs wavelength ($\lambda=2\pi/k$) that could be excited/measured on the MNT using the CPWs.
-Indeed, our predictions show that the curved topology of MNTs would allow exciting SWs with large (micrometer) and short (sub-micrometer) wavelengths $\lambda=2\pi/k$, where $k=\sqrt{k_z^2+\bar k_{\varphi}^2}$ is the total wave vector magnitude and $\bar k_{\varphi}=n/\bar \rho$ is the azimuthal wave vector.
-Hence, for those wavenumbers that can be resolved by the impedance spectrum, a micrometer wavelength $\lambda=1.14$ $\mu$m is obtained for $|k_z|=k_1$ and $n=0$, whereas the shortest wavelength $\lambda=300$ nm is given for $|k_z|=k_1$ and $|n|=2$.
-Notice that the wavelength can be reduced even further to $\lambda=240$ nm in the case that the mode $|n|=2$ and wave vector $|k_z|=k_3$ can be resolved.
+The blue dotted and red dashed curves in figure \ref{CPWImpAsymImp}(c) show the simultaneous contribution of exchange and dipolar effects in the frequency asymmetry as a function of $H_z$.
+For these modes the asymmetry is around or even above $|\Delta f_{\text{d}}^{5.5}|\approx0.6$ GHz for all azimuthal modes $n \neq 0$.
+A maximum value of the dipolar-dominated frequency shift is approximately $1.1$ GHz and decreases to $|\Delta f_{\text{d}}^{k_1}|\approx0.25$ GHz with increasing $H_z$ (black line).
+On the other side, the purely exchange induced asymmetry is zero at $H_z=0$ and increases with increasing field up to $|\Delta f_{\text{ex}}^{1}|\approx0.35$ GHz (see green dot-dashed curve).

-We have calculated the optimized parameters of a magnonic device that can be further implemented to confirm for the first time the curvature-induced nonreciprocal SW dispersion relation.
-Asymmetries in the SW dispersion at the GHz range, at sub-micrometer wavelengths and on-demand controllability on its curvature-induced nonreciprocal properties have been predicted for the given parameters.
-Moreover, we have shown that the application of an external field $H_z$ breaks the SW frequency degeneration regarding the sign of the mode number $n$, therefore allowing the excitation of SWs with wavelength down to $\lambda=240$ nm, as well as, the observation of individual modes with the CPW setup.
+It is worth mentioning, that $|\Delta f_{\text{ex}}^{n}|$ can be increased to the GHz range by reducing the nanotubes radius.
+For instance, for Permalloy nanotubes with radius $R\leq65$ nm and thickness $10$ nm an asymmetry of $|\Delta f_{\text{ex}}^{1}|> 1$ GHz is obtained.
+Larger order modes $|n|>1$ at $k_z=0$ can show $|n|$ times larger exchange-dominated frequency asymmetries than in $|n|=1$, nevertheless, a different CPW design than the one proposed here would be required for measuring them.

-In the context of magnonic applications, our results might encourage further developments in the emerging field of 3D magnon devices using curved magnetic membranes, for instance, for improving the capabilities of transferring information at few hundred nanometers SW wavelength encoded simultaneously in the mode number $n$ and wave vector $k_z$, and in the development of unidirectional SWs waveguides and magnetochiral magnonic crystals.
+It is important to comment on the total SW wavelength ($\lambda=2\pi/k$) that could be excited/measured on the MNT using the CPWs.
+Indeed, our predictions show that the curvature of MNTs would allow exciting SWs with large (micrometer) and short (sub-micrometer) wavelengths $\lambda=2\pi/k$, where $k=\sqrt{k_z^2+\bar k_{\varphi}^2}$ is the total wave vector magnitude and $\bar k_{\varphi}=n/\bar \rho$ is the azimuthal wave vector.
+Hence, for those wavenumbers that can be resolved by the transmission coefficients, a micrometer wavelength $\lambda=1.14$ $\mu$m is obtained for $|k_z|=5.5$ rads/$\mu$m and $n=0$, whereas the shortest wavelength $\lambda=300$ nm is given for $|k_z|=5.5$ rads/$\mu$m and $|n|=2$.
+Notice that the wavelength can be reduced even further to $\lambda=240$ nm in the case that the mode $|n|=2$ and wave vector $|k_z|=17.5$ rads/$\mu$m can be resolved.